-Thomas C. Jack was a publisher in London and in the mid 1800s printed fascinating engravings of the heraldry used by British noble families.
+Thomas C. Jack was a publisher in London in the mid 1800s.
+He made fascinating engravings of heraldry used by British noble families.

 Heraldry is a system of visual identification that started in the Middle Ages to differentiate knights on the battle field.
-Every symbol in a heraldic design has meaning, hence a system of visual language developed around heraldry.
-The designs were meant to be impressive and seen at distance, so had large, contrasting features and colours.
+Every symbol in a heraldic design has meaning.

-As time went by, noble families wanted everyone to know how important they were.
-As most people could not read, heraldry was the perfect, visual way for them to brag of their accomplishments.
-So, heraldry started to be used away from the battle field.
-Noble families would use heraldry on ceremonial cloths, shields, banners, letterheads, tapestries and anywhere else it may be seen.
+Noble families wanted everyone to know how important they were.
+As most people could not read, heraldry was the perfect, visual way for the nobility to brag.
+Noble families used heraldry on shields, banners, letterheads, tapestries and anywhere visible.